 |Wind Energy Project Manager||4,330 LTL|

-Oil / Gas / Energy / Mining salaries in Lithuania range from 1,070 LTL per month (minimum average salary) to 6,820 LTL per month (maximum average salary, actual maximum is higher).
+Oil / Gas / Energy / Mining salaries in Lithuania range from 1,070 LTL per month (starting average salary) to 6,820 LTL per month (maximum average salary, actual maximum is higher).
+This is not the minimum wage as per the law, only the lowest reported number in the salary survey that had thousands of participants and professionals from all over the country.

 The experience level is the most important factor in determining the salary.
 Naturally the more years of experience the higher the wage.